NBFC Full Form

 Benefits of NBFC to Economy in Full Form

 NBFC companies became popular with institutional investors by providing semi-rural and rural India with access to finance.
-Following are the advantages of NBFCs that have made them so relevant in India:
+The following are the advantages of NBFCs that have made them so relevant in India:

 - The amount of paperwork and official procedures required with NBFCs is much less as compared to banks.
 So NBFCs are far more convenient options for the consumers rather than other financial institutions.